 Quit ego lifting.
 Believe it or not, most of the time nobody's looking at you.
 You're not impressing anybody when you lift weights that are too heavy and then hurt yourself.
 Anytime you choose a weight, make sure it's an amount you can move in a controlled manner.

 Beginners pay special attention.
-The first few weeks of training you should concentrate more on form than weight.
+In the first few weeks of training, you should concentrate more on form than weight.
 Then, once you have the form down, start using the heavier stuff.
-Constantly using weight that's too light will increase your endurance, but won't stress muscle fibers enough to stimulate significant growth.
+Constantly using a weight that's too light will increase your endurance, but won't stress muscle fibers enough to stimulate significant growth.
 It typically takes 2-4 weeks before a beginner has started to get the form right and is lifting enough to make real progress.

 To determine if a weight is heavy enough, try this test.
 If you can do 20 reps with perfect form, (and you're not just warming up), the weight is too light.
 In fact, anytime you can do more than 15 reps with perfect form, the weight is probably too light.
 If you're doing 12 reps, it should be a struggle to finish numbers 10, 11 and 12.